 Outdoor cooking is where Dutch ovens come into their own.
 Dutch ovens are designed to withstand high temperatures and can be used with open-fire cooking, using coals, on the barbeque, or with propane burners.
-Dutch ovens can be used with ease for anything from braising and sautéing to stewing and baking.
+Dutch ovens can be easily used for anything from braising and sautéing to stewing and baking.

-It would be best to use non-enameled cast iron or aluminum Dutch ovens for these types of cooking as open flames and cooking with coals can damage the appearance of your enamel coating.
+It would be best to use non-enameled cast iron or aluminum Dutch ovens for these types of cooking, as open flames and cooking with coals can damage the appearance of your enamel coating.

 Using a Dutch oven outdoors differs greatly from using one in the kitchen.
 Learn about the Best Dutch Ovens for Camping.

 What’s the difference between a stock pot and a Dutch oven?

 A heavy-bottom, copper-based stockpot with a tight lid is a great substitute for a Dutch oven.
 You can saute and sear in this pot before adding ingredients; just do it over low heat to avoid sticking.
 You will have to use low heat and regularly check that the liquid level required is intact.